State of Wisconsin

 Medicare Step 1 – Choose a Plan Design that works with your Medicare coverage

-First, decide which plan design you would like by reading the summaries below and by going to the plan design options page found under the Health Plan Options tab in the navigation bar above.
+First, decide which plan design you would like by reading the summaries below and by going to the Plan Designs for Medicare page found under the Compare Plans tab in the navigation bar above.
 It is important to remember that if you are retired and are eligible to participate in Medicare that you must do the following:

 - Enroll in Medicare Parts A and B. You will automatically be enrolled in the Medicare Part D program that is part of the State Group Health Insurance Program.